ajschumacher/gadsdc/07-python_viz/README.md

     alias nb='ipython notebook --pylab=inline'

-(Note that `--pylab=inline` is a blunt instrument; it imports a lot of things into the root namespace.
+(Note that `--pylab=inline` is a blunt instrument; it imports a lot of things into the base namespace.
 You might consider loading things as needed, setting up graphing as needed after starting a notebook with `%matplotlib inline`, for example.
 For more, see IPython's [core.magics.pylab][].)